kanidm/kanidm/designs/session_logout.rst

 * A state flag defining that the session is *active*
 * Mappings from sub-sessions through other protocols, IE OAuth 2.0 and their related session IDs

-The session will need to have a refresh-time, similar to an oauth2 refresh token, or kerberos refresh window.
+The session will need to have a refresh-time, similar to an OAuth 2.0 refresh token or Kerberos. refresh window.
 This still allows each token to have a maximum usage time window, without needing a limit to the maximum duration of the session.